abisecops/Docker-Series/README.md

 - **React**: For React apps.
 Builds with Yarn and serves with Nginx.
 - **Rust**: For Rust apps.
 Uses multi-stage builds for efficiency.

-### Docker Compose Files

-These files make running your Docker containers a breeze.
-They set up everything you need to get your app up and running quickly.

-- **Service Definitions**: How to build and run your Docker containers.
-- **Port Mapping**: Connects your container’s ports to your machine’s ports.
-- **Environment Variables**: Set up any environment variables your app needs.
-- **Volume Management**: Manage and persist your data.

 ## How to Use

 1. **Clone the Repo**: